 8. Confiscation.

-In assigning a sanction and/or terms and conditions for inappropriate student conduct, the hearing officer will consider:
+In assigning a sanction and/or terms and conditions for inappropriate student conduct, the hearing officer, in consultation with the Vice Provost designee, will consider:

-a) Facts of the case as presented from all relevant sources, including the accused student,
+a) Facts of the case as presented from all relevant sources, including the responding student,

-b) Existence of any physical evidence or written or oral information provided by the accused student and/or witnesses,
+b) Existence of any physical evidence or written or oral information provided by the responding student and/or witnesses,

 c) Type and severity of the offense,